GusEllerm/CoastSat-Provenance-LLM-Demo/docs/troubleshooting/README.md

 - The `web` workspace uses Tailwind CSS v3.4.17
 - Parcel auto-installs v4 plugins which conflict with v3

 **Impact:** This is **not critical** for development!
 The CLI works fine, and the extension will still function in development mode even if the web components fail to build.
-The extension uses your local CLI build automatically.
+The extension continues to launch the repository CLI build automatically.

 **Workaround:**
 1. **Continue development** - The CLI build is what matters for most development work
 2. **Extension still works** - Press F5 in the extension workspace to launch development mode
-3. **Skip web build** - The extension will use your local CLI even without web components built
+3. **Skip web build** - The extension will use the repository CLI even without web components built

 **If you need the web components:**
 ```bash